Mehar Singh (commodore)

 Air Commodore Mehar Singh, MVC, DSO, (20 March 1915 – 11 March 1952) was a fighter pilot in the Indian Air Force.
 He was affectionately known as 'Mehar Baba', a sobriquet coined by Aspy Engineer.
 Considered a Legend of the IAF, he last served as the Air Officer Commanding No. 1 Operational Group.

+In the 1940s, Flt.
+Lt.
+Asghar Khan stated, “with the solitary exception of Squadron Leader Mehar Singh, a pilot of exceptional ability, no one was able to inspire confidence among us.”

 Early life and education

 Mehar Singh was born on 20 March 1915 at Lyallpur (now Faisalabad in Pakistan).
 He was selected for the Royal Air Force College Cranwell (RAFC), England in 1933 while he was in the final year of Bachelor of Science and joined in 1934.
 He performed exceedingly well at Cranwell, which impressed college authorities.